top of page

 What do you do, specifically?

-What’s music do you like?
+What’s music you like?

 Why DO you not care for financial success off of music?